rustic-rs/rustic/config/README.md

 The merge precedence for values is:

-    Commandline Arguments >> Environment Variables >> Configuration File
+    Commandline Arguments >> Environment Variables >> Configuration Profile

-Values parsed from the `configuration file` can be overwritten by `environment variables`, which can be overwritten by `commandline arguments` options.
+Values parsed from the `configuration profile` can be overwritten by `environment variables`, which can be overwritten by `commandline arguments` options.
 Therefore `commandline arguments` have the highest precedence.